AliIbnIbrahim/tutorials.Entity-Relationships/README.md

 ```

 ## Cygwin for Windows
-(no longer used, use debian packer in windows)
+(no longer used, use debian package for windows)

 We will start up our services using a simple Bash script.
 Windows users should download [cygwin](http://www.cygwin.com/) to provide a command-line functionality similar to a Linux distribution on Windows.